Emporia State University

 Mission, Philosophy, Organizing Framework, Curricular Threads, Student Learning Outcomes, and Program Outcomes

-The mission of the Emporia State University/Department of Nursing, a department within the College of Liberal Arts and Sciences at Emporia State University, is to offer a quality baccalaureate nursing program that prepares graduates with the knowledge, skills, and attitudes to function as professional nurses.
+The mission of the Department of Nursing, a department within the College of Liberal Arts and Sciences at Emporia State University, is to offer a quality baccalaureate nursing program that prepares graduates as adaptive leaders with the knowledge, skills, and attitudes to function in a rewarding career, as professional nurses.

 In fulfilling the Mission of the Department of Nursing, the nursing faculty is guided by the Mission of Emporia State University, the Mission of the College of Liberal Arts and Sciences, and collective beliefs of the faculty.
 The faculty subscribes to Boyer’s tenets of teaching, integration/creativity, and application/service.
 The scholarship of teaching is the faculty’s primary commitment and responsibility.
 Faculty values the contributions of the scholarships of integration/creativity and application/service to the processes of education and learning and to the discipline of nursing.

-Education and learning are continuous, evolving processes, with the student benefiting from diverse learning experiences.
+Education and learning are continuous, evolving lifelong processes, with the student benefiting from diverse learning experiences.
 The student has the primary responsibility for learning.
 The arts, sciences, and humanities provide the foundation for education and learning.
 It is in the synthesis and application of empirical and theoretical knowledge from the arts, sciences, humanities, and nursing that the student demonstrates the ability to function in the discipline of nursing.

 Five major interrelated concepts derived from the Roy Adaptation Model provide the organizing framework for the nursing curriculum.
 The concepts are nursing, Person, adaptation, health, and environment.